Are the clinical effects of homeopathy placebo effects?

 Moreover, in their report Shang et al (2005) purport to match 110 homeopathy trials with 110 allopathic trials.
 Their description of how these trials were matched according to similar conditions.
 Along with similar outcomes that leaves many questions unanswered.
 What exactly do they mean by similar?
 How similar are the conditions that are matched?

 Variation between patient cohorts and severity of complaint do not appear to have been taken into consideration.
 Of the total number of homeopathy trials 16% involve individualized (classical) prescribing.

-This involves a lengthy case-taking and hence greater chance of the therapeutic relationship influencing the effects of treatment.
-Hence the trials involving classical homeopathy, a complex intervention, should have been matched with corresponding trials of complex interventions rather than with simple interventions such as pharmaceutical drugs.
+Furthermore, this involves a lengthy case-taking.
+Hence, greater chance of the therapeutic relationship influencing the effects of treatment.
+Hence the trials involving classical homeopathy, a complex intervention; should have been matched with corresponding trials of complex interventions rather than with simple interventions; such as pharmaceutical drugs.

 Selection of the final 8 homeopathy and 6 allopathy trials

 Of the total 220 trials the authors identify 21 homeopathic trials; and 9 allopathy trials that are of higher standard according to their own set criteria.
 Yet they present no comparative analysis of this subset of trials.